-To comprehensively examine the Enterprises' risks as they continue to grow, realign their business strategies, expand business products to meet their public mission, and employ cutting-edge risk-management techniques based on rapid changes in technology, OFHEO's FY 2003 budget request includes the first phase of a planned expansion of examination staff and complementary technology initiatives.
+To comprehensively examine the Enterprises' risks as they continue to grow, realign their business strategies, expand business products to meet their public mission, and employ cutting-edge risk-management techniques based on rapid changes in technology, OFHEO's FY 2004 budget request includes the second phase of a planned expansion of examination staff and complementary technology initiatives.
 The new examiners will provide needed depth in examining the Enterprises' core credit, market, and interest rate risk areas to keep pace with continued rapid growth of the two companies.
-They will also provide capacity to expand the scope and depth of the program to include new and emerging risk areas including E-commerce, communication networks, internal financial models and Risk-Based Capital compliance.
-The increased capacity will also bolster the program's infrastructure to ensure that industry "best practices" are used as evaluation criteria for all of the risk areas being examined.
+They will also provide capacity to expand the scope and depth of the program to include new and emerging risk areas including accounting practices, risk measurement methods, structured financial transactions, business recovery planning, internal financial models, and compliance with capital requirements, particularly risk-based capital.
+The increased capacity will also bolster the program's infrastructure to ensure that industry "best practices" are used as evaluation criteria for all of the risk areas being examined and to conduct regulatory benchmarking to ensure consistency and relevance of safety and soundness standards.

 OFHEO's database expansion and improved retrieval and reporting tools will provide enriched information for the examiners to better evaluate risks.
 The Examiner Workstation investment will provide examiners with a comprehensive tool to access information necessary to assess risk from a single software application on their computer, both onsite and off-site (at the Enterprises).
 The Examiner Workstation is similar in concept to initiatives being developed at the Federal Reserve and the OCC.
+During FY 2004, OFHEO will develop a prototype of the Examiner Workstation.

+2004 The Enterprises meet or exceed safety and soundness standards.
+Each Enterprise responds appropriately to 100% of OFHEO's safety and soundness concerns.
 2003 The Enterprises meet or exceed safety and soundness standards.
 The number of safety and soundness concerns not having an appropriate action taken is zero.
-2002 The Enterprises meet or exceed safety and soundness standards.
-The number of safety and soundness concerns not having an appropriate action taken is zero.
-(FY 2002 Performance Goal 2.2).
+(FY 2003 Performance Goal 1.1) 2002 Both Enterprises were financially sound and well managed.
 2001 Both Enterprises were financially sound and well managed.
 2000 Both Enterprises were financially sound and well managed.
 1999 Both Enterprises were financially sound and well managed.